Apple Tree Yard

 MasterChef USA Junior

 Part cooking competition, part game show, MasterChef USA Junior casts Gordon Ramsay in the unlikely role of ringmaster to a bunch of hyperactive, over-confident 8-13 year-olds.
-Watch as Uncle Gordon organises party games, showers them with marshmallows and gets gunged, all while trying not to swear!
+Watch as Uncle Gordon organises party games, showers them with marshmallows and gets gunged, all while trying not to say the F word!
 Plus – and I swear this actually happened – all the aprons were hidden inside a giant piñata of Gordon’s head, and could only be released by the kids smashing him in the face with sticks.

 If only I was 35 years younger…